turingschool/curriculum/source/paths/elevate/slides/why_heroku.markdown

 * A one-page application to register people in a sweepstakes, funneling their information into Salesforce
 * An analytics platform that pulls data out of Salesforce to generate visualizations using Node.js and D3
-* A content-management system that authenticates users via your Salesforce login/password
 * A web application that implements Salesforce's Canvas API, adding functionality into Salesforce itself

 --

 ## Goals for Today

 Our plan for today is to explore the platform and experiment with deployment.

+--

 By the end of the day you will:

 * understand how the platform works and what it can do for you
 * provision and deploy a live Java-based application